 4.1B Describe other DSU arrangements for the administration of the IL program, if any.

-The DSE doe not assign the SILC Program Assistant any duties that would create a conflict of interest..
-The SILC Program Assistant works solely on issues which are related to Independent Living withl all assignments vetted and approved by the SILC Chair.
-The SILC Program Assistance is directly supervised by the Executive Director of the GCD.
+The DSE does not assign the SILC Program Assistant any duties that would create a conflict of interest.
+The SILC Program Assistant works solely on issues which are related to Independent Living with all assignments vetted and approved by the SILC Chair.
+The SILC Program Assistant is directly supervised by the Executive Director of the GCD.
 However, the SILC Chair and Executive Committee have authority to provide specific supervision regarding SILC related projects.
 While the personnel evaluation for the SILC Program Assistant is the responsibility of the GCD Executive Director, in compliance with state personnel rules, the SILC Chair and members of the Executive Committee provide substantial input into the Assistant's personnel performance evaluation.

 Part II: Narrative: Section 5 - Statewide Independent Living Council (SILC)